 Right now, a lot of people in the low vision and blindness community are talking about the Cogswell-Macy Act and how it can help students with disabilities.
 Today, I am answering common questions people may have about this bill, and explaining why it is so important.

-The Cogswell-Macy act is named after two incredible women.
+The Cogswell-Macy Act gets its name from two incredible women.
 Alice Cogswell was the first deaf student who helped to pioneer education for deaf and hard of hearing students.
 Anne Sullivan Macy was a blind student who, after her graduation from Perkins School for the Blind, became the teacher to Helen Keller, as well as her lifelong companion.

 What is the Cogswell-Macy Act?

 The Cogswell-Macy Act is a proposed bill that will allow for increased identification and education resources for students who have vision and/or hearing impairments.
 It is a bipartisan bill that was originally introduced in the House of Representatives.

 - All About HR 6421- The Faster Treatments and Cures for Eye Diseases Act

 - All About HR 620- The ADA and Education Reform Act of 2017

 The bill was originally proposed February 17, 2017.
 Many believe it should be law by now, however it can take months before a bill is voted on and becomes law.

 As of January 2019, the bill is currently in the House of Representatives committee on Education and the Workforce.

 More students are being identified with hearing and/or vision impairments.
 Schools need to have increased access to resources to help support these students.
 The Cogswell-Macy Act will help to make this possible and not only help existing students, but identify new cases of hearing and vision impairments.